 17) GREEN FOR DANGER(1947) A film directed by Sidney Gilliat, starring Alastair Sim, Trevor Howard and Leo Genn.
 Based on the book by Christianna Brand.

 During WWII when patients are plentiful, a postman – injured by an incendiary bomb - dies on the operating table at a hospital in the English countryside.
 When later, unaccountably, it is determined that the patient was murdered, an oddly quirky Scotland Yard detective with a steely gleam in his eye, shows up to annoy the suspects and track down the culprit.

 Inspector Cockrill (Alastair Sim) at first seems a bit too strange to be any good, but he quickly disabuses everyone of that notion.
 Though in the end, he doesn’t exactly cover himself with glory, the culprit is caught.
 But not before more murder is done.

 18) DIAL M FOR MURDER (1954) A film directed by Alfred Hitchcock, starring Ray Milland, Grace Kelly, Robert Cummings and John Williams.

 Though I must tell you up front that the very idea of Grace Kelly and Bob Cummings having any kind of affair (of the heart or otherwise) makes me cringe – still, this remains one of my favorite thrillers.
 Why?
-Oh, the plotting which is excellent and the acting of Ray Milland as the conniving husband and that of John Williams as the wiley, veteran Scotland Yard inspector who is not a fool.
+Oh, the plotting which is excellent and the acting of Ray Milland as the conniving husband and that of John Williams as the wily, veteran Scotland Yard inspector who is not a fool.

 A murder for hire plan goes seriously awry when the assassin is killed instead, but the villain, open-minded to new possibilities, quickly twists the plot around and works it to his advantage.